-Because of that, it would easier for us to make it worse than make it better.
-An experienced Magento developers will never develop in Magento core code.
+Because of that, it would be easier for us to make it worse than make it better.
+An experienced Magento developer will never develop in Magento core code.

 However, after auditing our clients’ sites that are having speed issues, we find that code was edited.

 The problem here is that if you are not a developer, it’s impossible to check whether your Magento core code was tampered with.
 You should hire a prestigious Magento developer/ agency to do that.

 Both Magento’s back-end and front-end performance highly depend on your theme files.
 It’s a bad idea to run a non-default Magento back-end theme.

 Here is a quick way to check:

 - For Magento 1: Check app/etc/local.xml file and seek similar lines:

 <code><stores> <admin> <design> <package> <name>default</name> </package> <theme> <default>MyCustomTheme</default> </theme> </design> </admin> </stores></code>

 - For Magento 2: Look into app/design/adminhtml directory and see if there is a folder besides Magento.